 Solomon’s Knot Stitch

-It’s a simple, quick crochet stitch with a lovely geometric repeating design.
+It’s a simple crochet stitch with a lovely geometric repeating design.

 Cute Crochet Stitches